 After the Procedure

-Best of all, if well cared for, your dental implants can be a permanent solution to tooth loss.
-In fact, when kept in good condition, dental implants can last upwards of 25 years before needing to be replaced.
+If well cared for, your dental implants can be a permanent solution to tooth loss.
+In fact, when kept in good condition, dental implants can last 30-50 years or more before needing to be replaced.